Neural-Arena-DAO/docs/docs/architecture/overview.md

 # Overview

 As you would expect reading the introduction, Neural Arena isn't a simple web3 app or a basic smart contract.
-To make things work, numerous components are required.
+To make things work, numerous components are required, including:

-## The components list

 1. The backend canister
 2. The frontend canister